 Seek Professional Help

-Therapists, counselors, or psychologists can provide tools and strategies to manage stress and prevent burnout.
-Feel free to seek professional help if you're feeling overwhelmed.
+Therapists, counselors, or psychologists offer tools to manage stress and avoid burnout.
+Don’t hesitate to seek professional help if you feel overwhelmed.
+Getting support is a strong and important step.

 tick red svg